-The mapping of these connectors is identical to the mapping used on our GigaBlox board, thus the cables can be used interchangeably with GigaBlox.
+The mapping of the signals on these connectors is identical to the mapping used on our GigaBlox board, thus the cables can be used interchangeably with GigaBlox.

 2.3.2 GigaBlox Nano RJConn Daughterboard

 GigaBlox Nano RJConn puts the 4 ports onto traditional RJ-45 mag-jacks allowing use in systems with traditional RJ-45 cables.